» Pet Care Tips

 is more than just a cosmetic issue; it helps to keep our pet's mouths healthy and pain-free.
 It's hard

 to eat when your mouth hurts.
-Dogs may be hungry but unable or unwilling to eat because of pain from
+Dogs may be hungry but unable or unwilling to eat because of

 broken or abscessed teeth or infected gums.
 Dogs with dental pain may be reluctant to pick up food;